“How do I grow my email list?"

 Services like Unroll.me (helping you to quickly unsubscribe from email newsletters) became mainstream.

 Audiences began to expect brands to meet them where they’re at.

-You like surfing Facebook?
+You like Instagram?
 Great, you’ll see my posts there.

-If you care about your audience, go to where they are.
+Care about your audience?
+Go to wherever they are.

 Of course, this needs to be balanced with your limited time.
-I’ve written about this before: Focus your marketing on just the few channels you’d like to become great at.
-For example, I've decided not to have a podcast at this time, as Facebook and Youtube keep me plenty busy.
-There are more than enough people in any one channel you choose, e.g. Facebook, Youtube, Medium, Podcasting, etc.
+Focus your marketing on just the few channels you’d like to become great at.
+There are more than enough people in any one channel you choose, e.g. Instagram, Youtube, etc.

 In other words, don't force your audience to give you their email address to get your best free content.
 Post it where they are hanging out.
-Make it easier for them to consume and engage with your content… and to share it!
+Make it easier for them to consume and engage with your content.

 Holding desires ransom with a "free gift"...

 They build up our desires with a deception of “free”, then hold it for ransom.

 We don’t have to be like those marketers.

 “But my email list is the only thing I really control!”… is what marketers tell me.

 The truth is that nobody is really in control of their email list.
 So many peers have lamented to me about low open rates.
 In fact, average email open rates are less than 25%!

 Many email campaigns are going into spam folders… and never reaching the intended people.

 Here’s the reality:

 You control only your behavior: whether your content is authentic, relevant, and consistent.

 An engaged audience arises from you being authentic, relevant, and consistent.
 You build an audience that cares about you.

 When your audience cares about you, they will look for you.

-On Facebook, they will seek out your posts, in the rhythm they've become accustomed to seeing from you.
+If you use Instagram, they will seek out your posts, in the rhythm they've become accustomed to seeing from you.
 Their behavior will train the algorithm to show them your posts.
+To find me there: George Kao on Instagram